sabah00100100/sabah00100100/README.md

 ### --> 31/12/2022
 > 1. Working as a Teacher in Le Wagon Bootcamp (teaching HTML, CSS, Bootstrap, Ruby On Rails and managing multiple projects from scratch)
 > 2. Studying Digital Strategy at EDHEC business school and participanting in a coding+business challenge.
+> 3. Building personal projects alongside peers that have completed Le Wagon bootcamp in Web Developement and Data science.
+During the bootcamp I understood that projects I wanted to see come to life would be possible only with the help of data scientists, so I started a Web Development & Data Science collective of juniors wanting to keep developing their skills in hopes of enriching their portfolio and work on unique and challenging projects.⌚️

 ### The tools I use
 > <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/sqlite/sqlite-original-wordmark.svg" width="55" height="55"/>&nbsp;